tailor your degree to what's important to you

 - GLHLTH 707 Biostatistics and Epidemiology II (4 credits)

-- Environmental Toxicology Specialization – Recommended courses include graduate level toxicology, physiology, biochemistry, and molecular biology field.
+- Toxicology Specialization – Recommended courses include graduate level toxicology, physiology, biochemistry, and molecular biology field.
 Suggested additional courses are listed below; other alternative courses may be substituted with approval by the EEH Chair.

 Energy and Environment